timble/www.openpolice.be/blog/_posts/2015-05-21-global-accessibility-awareness-day.md

 According to World Health Organization, there are [285 million people worldwide](http://www.sitepoint.com/how-many-users-need-accessible-websites/) who, due to some disability cannot read all content on a website.
 39 million of those people are blind and cannot access any of the content via sight.

 If you don’t care about accessibility you end up missing out on a lot of people.
 As a government all information needs to be accessible, to everybody.

+## Resources

+If you’re interested in learning more about accessibility, it’s worth checking out some of these great resources on accessibility:

+* [Web Content Accessibility Guidelines](http://www.w3.org/WAI/intro/wcag.php) lays out a stable, reference technical standard on accessibility compliance.
+* [Accessible Rich Internet Applications Suite](http://www.w3.org/WAI/intro/aria) defines how to make web content and applications more accessible.
+* [A Web for Everyone](https://rosenfeldmedia.com/books/a-web-for-everyone/) is an excellent book on the topic of accessibility that’s worth purchasing.